FMMT666/asMake7zBak/README.md

 ### Notes

+The default block size for dd is set to 1024kB (bs=1024k).
+I did not experience any noticeable improvements for larger values.

+7zr's compression settings are selected to be 'x=2' (-mx2).
+This usually results in a (better than) 50% compression ratio for a standard desktop PC [...] with fair time consumption.

+While 'x=5' (-mx5) would compress even more, your PC will be outdated before the backup task finished.

+### WARNINGS

  - Do not backup mounted systems.
    Boot from an USB stick/drive or a CD/DVD.
+ - Review the command line before adding 'RUN'.
  - ...

 ### TODO